0fca/amelia/README.md

 # Structure
 Amelia has classical server-client scheme.
 It uses java.net API to transfer data via TCP.
-Amelia system is built from 2 parts: Alice app and <a href="https://github.com/Obsidiam/ameliaclient">Amelia Client CLI app</a>.
+Amelia system is built from 2 parts: Amelia Server app and <a href="https://github.com/Obsidiam/ameliaclient">Alice Client CLI app</a>.
 Server app uses multithreading, however there are only 5 threads(os services) that are taking care of view updates, transmission etc. This design is new, the design looked like: one connection = one thread.
 It caused the memory&CPU usage to be high.
 User system was built using RetroFit and ReactiveX for Java.
 Classical MVC architeconic pattern was implemented.